omega8cc/boa/docs/SKYNET.md

 Gradually it grew into its current incarnation, so at the moment BOA Skynet auto-updates do these things for you, while you sleep:

 * Daily version/release check and notification
-* Every 6 minutes update for all meta-installers and related tools
+* Every 5 minutes (one and the same tick, the root cron line that runs `clear.sh`, whenever no install lock is held): update for all meta-installers and related tools
-* Hourly update for key BOA tools, monitors and self-healing agents
+* The same tick: update for key BOA tools, monitors and self-healing agents (the per-file serial stamp, not a clock, decides whether a given tool is refetched)
-* Hourly check if your DNS resolver works as expected and repair if not
+* The same tick: check if your DNS resolver works as expected and repair if not
 * Automatic OS security-only updates between BOA upgrades, on modern systems

 While it is a very convenient to have all this work done for you, and we